Camp meeting: Methodism

 The pattern of the Primitive Methodist camp meeting was as a time of prayer and preaching from the Bible.
 In the first camp meeting, four separate "preaching stations" had been set up by the afternoon, each with an audience, while in between others spent the time praying.

 From May 1807 to the establishing of Primitive Methodism as a denomination in 1811, a series of 17 camp meetings was held.
 There were a number of different venues beyond Mow Cop, including Norton-in-the-Moors during the Wakes in 1807 (Bourne's target venue), and Ramsor in 1808.

 After Bourne and a significant number of his colleagues, including the Standley Methodist Society, had been put out of membership of the Burslem Wesleyan Circuit, they formed a group known as the Camp Meeting Methodists until 1811.
 That year they joined with the followers of William Clowes, known as the "Clowesites".

 Camp meetings were a regular feature of Primitive Methodist life throughout the 19th century, and still survive today.
 The annual late May Bank Holiday weekend meetings at Cliff College are one example.
 A number of tents are set up around the site, each featuring a different preacher.

 The Allegheny Wesleyan Methodist Connection holds its camp meetings annually at Methodist Camp in Stoneboro, Pennsylvania.
+The Evangelical Methodist Church Conference has an annual denomination-wide camp meeting at Oakland Mills Methodist Campground in Juniata County, Pennsylvania.
 Each conference of the Bible Methodist Connection of Churches owns land on which its camp meetings are held each year.
 The Primitive Methodist Church also has camp meetings in its districts.
+Hollow Rock Campmeeting in Toronto, Ohio is attended annually by Free Methodists, Global Methodists, and Wesleyan Methodists.
 Many United Methodist churches also hold yearly camp meetings, such as the Shiloh United Methodist Church Camp Meeting, Northport Indian United Methodist Church and Trinity United Methodist Camp Meeting, for example.
 Many Free Methodist churches hold camp meetings every year, such as those that take place at the Tri-State Free Methodist Campground.